 Channel Expansion Without Operations Is Just a Time Bomb

 Each new marketplace comes with its own rules, metrics, and quirks.
 TEMU expects lightning-fast dispatch and accurate tracking.
-TikTok prioritises seller reliability for pushing your products in the algorithm. eBay still penalises out-of-stocks and slow fulfilment in their seller rankings.
+TikTok Shop prioritises seller reliability for pushing your products in the algorithm. eBay still penalises out-of-stocks and slow fulfilment in their seller rankings.
+These platforms are increasingly punishing operational mistakes through their algorithms.

 So while the sales team is celebrating a spike in orders, the ops team is often stuck dealing with: